 Certified Grassfed by AGW Standards

-For information on animal management, health care, pasture management, housing and shelter, transport and other requirements please see AWA standards for beef, dairy cattle, sheep, dairy sheep, goats, dairy goats, bison and deer.
+For information on animal management, health care, pasture management, housing and shelter, transport and other requirements please see AWA standards for beef, dairy cattle, sheep, dairy sheep, goats, dairy goats and deer.

 NOTE: If a farm receives a non-compliance for AWA standard 4.0.4, their CG status may be revoked.